 DO OUR BIT

-Our new home and holiday cottages are a bit old, so not as eco-friendly as we’d like – though we’re sure big thick walls will help!
-Every little bit helps though, and when we do offer our self catering cottages for you to stay in we want to do as much as we can for the environment – and we will need your help too.
+Our new home and self catering holiday cottages are a bit old, so not as eco-friendly as we’d like – though we’re sure big thick walls will help!
+Every little bit helps though, and as we start out on owning our own little holiday business we want to do as much as we can for the environment – and we will need your help too.
 We are by no means perfect but we will be trying our very best to reduce our environmental impact by following the principle of REDUCE – REUSE – RECYCLE, wherever possible.